MacOS Malware Development: 0x01

 </plist>

-• com.apple.security.network.client: Permission to act as a network client.
+com.apple.security.network.client: This enables the application to act like a network client.

 Mach API’s